cedx/webstorage.dart/docs/usage/events.md

 }
 ```

-!!! important
+!> When you enable the subscription to the global [storage events](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event),
-	When you enable the subscription to the global [storage events](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event), you must take care to call the [`destroy()` method](api.md) when you have finished with the service in order to avoid a memory leak.
+you must take care to call the [destroy()](usage/api.md) method when you have finished with the service in order to avoid a memory leak.